 The faculty and I are delighted to work with you over the next 32 months and in the forthcoming years as a doctor in physical therapy.
-We want you to be active and critical participants in your professional education and welcome your comments and feedback regarding the educational process, especially during the virtual delivery of content that will constitute an important part of your education during the first year of your DPT training.
+We want you to be active and critical participants in your professional education and welcome your comments and feedback regarding the educational process.
 Last but not least, I want to wish each and every one of you a smooth and successful transition to our professional education program.
 I am offering the support of my faculty and myself to make your educational experience here at Northwestern a rewarding and stimulating one.